Last Updated: February 14, 2022

 7. Cash Management & Sound Financial Records

 Every piece of your retail should be used creatively.
 Update any window displays regularly.
 It grabs attention and drives a higher conversion of foot traffic.
 Keep your signage fresh and up-to-date.
 Make a creative sidewalk sign or have a staff member help you out.
-Set up short-term promo displays around the store and see which sell well.
+Set up short-term promo displays around the store to see which sell well.
 Take advantage of the area around your point of sale.
 POS marketing is a great way to pad sales with last-minute impulse purchases.
 Stack the area around your queue and POS terminal with small products that your customers may have forgotten while shopping.

 For many retailers, the majority of their capital is tied to their inventory.
 An owner or manager must order strategically.
 Using features on your retail POS will make this easier.
 Through advanced inventory reporting and ABC analytics, your point of sale can help direct and even automate future ordering.
 It can also tell you which products are best to push or which might need to come off the shelves.

 It’s also important to take advantage of any discounts from suppliers that might be possible.
 You and your suppliers have the same goal of selling the products.
 So work together.
 Ask about scheduled training with their products.
 If you have a bakery, for instance, ask your coffee bean provider to come in every few months for staff training and tasting.
 Suppliers also offer discounts for bulk orders.
 Figure out where you can order en masse and save money down the road.
-Follow your supplier social media and blogs for updates on new products.
+Follow your supplier’s social media and blogs for updates on new products.

-Strategies to Increase Retail Sales with KORONA
+Strategies to Increase Retail Sales with KORONA POS

 KORONA POS is here to help you boost your sales with the best POS system on the market.
-If you’re in the market for a new point of sale, click below to give KORONA a free try.
-We’re proud of what we do and are always love talking to businesses that are just as passionate about what they do.
+If you’re in the market for a new point of sale, click below to give KORONA POS a free try.
+We’re proud of what we do and always love talking to businesses that are just as passionate about what they do.